Francesca Hartop, Chair

-Mark Chepp, Chair
+Mark Chepp, Treasurer

 Mark Chepp is the Executive Director of the Southern Ohio Museum and Cultural Center.
 During his 40 year career in the museum world, he has demonstrated an ongoing commitment to the importance of the arts in our educational system.
 This commitment continues today with SOMACC’s participation in the Portsmouth STEM Academy’s visual and performing arts curricular programming.

-Andrew Feight, PhD, Vice Chair
+Andrew Feight, PhD, Member

 Dr. Andrew Feight teaches American history at Shawnee State University, where he serves as Director of the Digital History Lab and President of the University Faculty Senate.
 His nine year old son, Henry Ulysses Feight, enrolled as part of the Portsmouth STEM Academy's first class.
 "When I first heard of the plans for the Portsmouth STEM Academy I was immediately interested in getting involved in such a forward thinking, innovative alternative to the existing public and private schools in the Portsmouth area.
 The Academy fills a void and offers a bright path forward for area children and their parents.
 The fast pace of technological development of our day and age will now be matched by the Academy's dynamic curriculum of project-based learning."